fabiobiondi/react-demo-animated-hamburger/README.md

-# Getting Started with Create React App
+# Animated Hamburger

-This is a simple component I have create to my course React / TypeScript in order to learn:
+This is a simple component I have created for my React / TypeScript free online course

+## GOALS

+* Learn React / TypeScript
-* styling
+* dynamic styling
 * handle state with hooks by using `useState`
 * load data with Axios and `useEffect`
 * dynamic list creation